mspnp/aks-baseline/network-team/topology.md

 > Note: This is part of the Azure Kubernetes Service (AKS) baseline cluster reference implementation.
 For more information see the [readme file in the root](../README.md).

+There are multiple network CIDR ranges used throughout this reference implementation.

 ## Hub virtual network

 `CIDR: 10.200.0.0/24`